pavel-aramyan

 Responsibilities include:

-• Evaluating: Evaluating and Assessing projects for their value, necessary resources, and potential impact to set their priority within the portfolio.
+• Evaluating: Evaluating and assessing projects for their value, necessary resources, and potential impact to set their priority within the portfolio.

 • Resource Allocation: Distributing resources like budget, staff, and equipment across projects to enhance overall portfolio performance.